JordanMartinez/purescript-jordans-reference/03-Build-Tools/01-Dependency-Managers/01-Bower-Explained.md

 When developing a library, one needs to refer to specific versions of dependencies that do not change over time.

 If one uses `spago`, they can modify the "binary" of the dependency without changing the version to which it refers.
 For application developers, this can be desirable.
 Not so for library developers.

-Still, that doesn't mean one can't do something similar via `bower`.
-Taken from the FP Slack from `hdgarrood`:
-> in `bower.json`, instead of writing `"dependencies":{"purescript-some-library":"^0.1.0"}`, you can write `"dependencies":{"purescript-some-library":"https://github.com/githubUser/purescript-some-library#my-branch"}`
-> you can also use `bower link` which is similar but gives you a bit more flexibility

 Some people prefer `bower` over `spago` while others do not.
 Learn about both and make your decision.